Showing posts with label Arts and Cultural Heritage. Show all posts

 I'm glad to see that nowadays, more people are aware of the dangers of Halloween, and so they would want to correct their mistakes of celebrating wickedness and spooky culture copied from the West.

-Now, our nephews and niece are grown-up children, and they have stopped celebrating a spooky Halloween like we used to.
+Now, our nephews and niece are grown-up children, and they have stopped celebrating a spooky Halloween like we used to, opting instead for a more [specific type of celebration].

-And this realization about life after death happens when we go through deeply with our lives.
+This realization about life after death happens when we deeply examine our lives.
 When we go to the afterlife, we want to see the good and the holy people.
 We would like to see heaven and not hell.
 We would like to see the Angels and not the demons.
 Because when we live a good life, we also look forward to a better afterlife.

 ©️ 2021 Del Cusay